- a financial advisor who is providing advice when they aren't licensed

 Reporting misconduct to ASIC

-ASIC welcomes tip offs about people or companies that break laws we administer.
-This page has information about ASIC’s role and can help you decide whether to make a report to ASIC.
-This page also lists common issues reported to ASIC that we do not deal with.
+This page has information about ASIC's role and can help you decide whether to make a report to ASIC.
+This page also lists common issues and links to information that may help.

 We record the data from reports to help us detect serious misconduct and broader systemic problems in the financial system.
-See also Information Sheet 153 How ASIC deals with reports of misconduct (INFO 153).
+Please see Information Sheet 153 How ASIC deals with reports of misconduct (INFO 153) for more detail.

 What ASIC does and does not do